CURENT/andes/docs/source/index.rst

     Model development guide
     ^^^^^^^^^^^^^^^^^^^^^^^

-    Looking to implement new models, algorithms and functionalities in ANDES?
+    Looking to implement new models, algorithms, and functionalities in ANDES?
     The development guide provides in-depth information on the design philosophy, data structure, and implementation of the hybrid symbolic-numeric framework.